joshuaalley/joshuaalley.github.io/research.md

 # Selected Working Papers

-- Arms and Electoral Influence: Arms Deals with Autocracies, Defense Contracting and U.S. Presidential Elections- Revise and resubmit, *Journal of Politics* [[Github](https://github.com/joshuaalley/arms-elections)]
+- Arms and Elections: Arms Deals with Autocracies, Defense Contracting and U.S. Presidential Elections- conditionally accepted (pending replication) *Journal of Politics* [[Github](https://github.com/joshuaalley/arms-elections)]
 - Provocation, Intimidation, and Nuclear Threats
 - Using Hierarchical Models to Estimate Heterogeneous Effects'' [[Pre-Print](https://osf.io/preprints/socarxiv/2e9zh/)]
 - Provocation, Intimidation, and Military Casualties in Extended Deterrence - with Todd Sechser
-- Post-Civil War Conflict Management Institutions and Foreign Direct Investment - with Caroline Hartzell.
+- Combat Experience and Attitudes Towards Force - with Todd Sechser
 - Do Financial Sanctions Reduce Terrorist Violence? - with Hyeran Jo and Brian Phillips
 - Tolerance for Militant Right-Wing Extremist Organizations in the United States - with Layla Picard and Philip Potter